MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/teams-and-skypeforbusiness-coexistence-and-interoperability.md

 ---
-title: Entender a coexistência e interoperabilidade do Skype para Teams da Microsoft e de negócios
+title: Compreender a coexistência e a interoperabilidade do Skype for Business e do Microsoft Teams
 author: lsomi
 ms.author: lsomi
 manager: serdars